galaxyproject/KegAlign/README.md

 * run on two GPUs with 4 MPS processes per GPU (replace [GPU-UUID#] with outputs from above command)

-Each SegAlign instance, with default settings, uses around 12 to 16 GiB of GPU memory.
-The chosen GPUs or MIG instances should each have enough GPU memory to run the number of SegAlign instances defined by the *--MPS* parameter.
+Each KegAlign instance, with default settings, uses around 12 to 16 GiB of GPU memory.
+The chosen GPUs or MIG instances should each have enough GPU memory to run the number of KegAlign instances defined by the *--MPS* parameter.

 ```bash
 python ./scripts/mps-mig/run_mig.py [GPU-UUID1],[GPU-UUID2] --MPS 4 --target ./target_split --query ./query_split  --tmp_dir ./tmp/ --mps_pipe_dir ./tmp/ --output ./apples_oranges.maf --num_threads 64